 Viking cookware is beautiful, and it's going to run as much or more than All-Clad.
 As pretty as this cookware is, though, we don't recommend it.
 The 5-ply Professional line is 2.5mm thick--compare to All-Clad D3 at 2.6mm.
 This means that you're paying more for thinner cookware that isn't going to perform as well.

 Vollrath is a Wisconsin-based company that makes primarily commercial-grade products.
-Their Mirage Pro induction burner is one of our all-time favorite products, even though it's made in China.
+Their Mirage Pro induction burner is one of our favorite products, even though it's made in China.

 Vollrath makes most of their products in China, so we were pleasantly surprised to find that some of their cookware is made here in the USA.
 We're not sure which of their lines are made here, but we do know for certain that the two pans we link to above are made in the USA.
 Most of the Tribute line seems to be made here--but check the listing carefully before buying if you want to be sure.